The OG Diet

 The insulin story as it relates to fasting is also worthy of examination.
 My experience here was once again accidental.
-After 12 years of consistent work in this field, my hands began to develop symptoms of arthritis.
+After 12 years of consistent practice in my field, my hands began to develop symptoms of arthritis.
 Such symptoms were greatly exacerbated whenever I would eat 2-3 large meals per day in a misguided effort to pack on lean mass.

 But the first time I did a 72 hr fast, the symptoms all but disappeared.
 Subsequent daily 23 hr fasts have almost completely alleviated all noticeable symptoms.